Terms and Conditions

 16.2 If the Client wishes to cancel an appointment for a visit by the Contractor, the Client will incur a cancellation fee of £10 (plus VAT) if the cancellation is made less than 24 hours (but more than 2 hours) before the time scheduled for the appointment and of £50 (plus VAT) if the cancellation is made 2 hours or less before the scheduled appointment time.

-16.3 If the Client cancels work to be undertaken pursuant to an estimate accepted by the Client, subject to paragraph 3.2 above the Client will be liable for a cancellation charge of 5% of the estimate price if the cancellation is made less than 14 days prior to the specified commencement date for the Works, 10% of the estimate price if the cancellation is made less than 7 days prior to the said specified commencement date and 20% of the estimate price if the cancellation is made less than 2 days prior to the said specified commencement date.
+16.3 If the Client cancels work to be undertaken pursuant to an estimate accepted by the Client, subject to paragraph 3.2 above, the Client will be liable for a cancellation charge of 5% of the estimate price.
+This is if the cancellation is made less than 14 days prior to the specified commencement date for the Works; 10% of the estimate price if the cancellation is made less than 7 days prior to the said specified commencement date, and 20% of the estimate price if the cancellation is made less than 2 days prior to the said specified commencement date.

 Removal of Waste Materials